cgonc/security-notes/001_A_Very_Serious_Security_Flow_In_Weblogic_12_1_Servers/README.md

 ```

 The soap request has been executed ending with creating a file named a_random_file.txt with ls -l information in it.
 The request mainly creates a ProcessBuilder object and executes it!!!
-So only with a HTTP request, I can execute any command on the remote server!!!
+So only with an HTTP request, I can execute any command on the remote server!!!

 We were actually happy when we discovered that.